Guide28 January 20265 min read

 Setup and Logistics

 Photo wall: Requires a screen (TV or projector), a laptop to display the wall, and QR codes on signage.
 Setup takes under 15 minutes.
-No vendor coordination, no equipment rental logistics.
+No vendor coordination, no equipment logistics.

-Verdict: Photo wall wins on simplicity.
+Verdict: Photo wall wins.

 Guest Experience